"That's your problem."

 - Star Wars:

-- Luke Skywalker, the trope name inspiration.
-His surname is apparently a reference to piloting skill, which he appropriately displays, along with his father Anakin.
+- Luke Skywalker, the Trope Namer and Codifier.
+His surname is apparently a reference to piloting skill, which he appropriately displays, along with his father Anakin, and both of their aspirations to a life beyond Tatooine.
 In the Episode 1 novelization, an old spacer compliments Anakin Skywalker on his piloting skill and the appropriateness of his name—saying he "walks the sky like he owns it".
 The official site stated that the first Jedi carried the title 'Skywalker'.

 - Luke's last name was originally going to be Starkiller.
 It made an appearance in Knights of the Old Republic as the name of a Mandalorian gladiator who only fought death matches.
 It's also the codename of Galen Marek, Darth Vader's secret apprentice who appears in Star Wars: The Force Unleashed, and less impressively it's the last name of one of Luke's childhood friends.
 In The Force Awakens, it's the name of the film's new superweapon, Starkiller Base.

-- Luke's Mauve Shirt friend Biggs Darklighter is survived by relatives with the same last name in the Star Wars Expanded Universe.
+- Luke's Mauve Shirt friend Biggs Darklighter, along with his relatives in the Star Wars Expanded Universe.

-- Tatooine seems to have a thing about this:
+- Tatooine seems to have a thing about this in Legends:

 - A character named Falynn Sandskimmer also becomes a skilled pilot.
 And resents Luke.